-The palliative care type includes specialist palliative care in which the primary clinical intent or treatment goal is the optimisation of the quality or life of a patient with an active and advanced life-limiting illness.
-The patient will have complex obysical, psychosocial and/or spiritual needs.
+The palliative care type includes specialist palliative care in which the primary clinical intent or treatment goal is the optimisation of the quality of life of a patient with an active and advanced life finiting illness.
+The patient will have complex physical, psychosocial and/or spiritual needs

-The palliative care type excludes admitted patient, receiving end ci life palliation that is not managed or informed by a Specialist Palliative Care (SRC) medical practitioner.
+The palliative care type excludes admitted patients receiving end of life palliation that is not managed or informed by a Specialist Palliative Care (SPC) medical practitioner.

-If the hospital does not have access to a SPC medical practitioner and the primary clinical intent of patient care is or becomes palliation, the care type cannot be changed to palliative.
+If the hospital lives not have access to a SPC medical practitioner and the primary clinical intent of patient care is or becomes palliation, the care type cannot be changed to palliative.
 The care is to be managed within the existing admitted care episode.

-Where palliative care is a convonent of the admitted care but a change to the palliative care type is not eligible, this activity will continue to be identified through the clinical coding process with the allocation of appropriate ICD-10-AM palliative care codes.
+Where palliative care is a component of the admitted care but a change to the palliative care type is not eligible, this activity will continue to be identified through the clinical coding process with the allocation of appropriate ICD-10-AM palliative care codes.

-Patients who are placed on a cate plan for the dying person do not automatically qualify for the palifative care type.
-Patients must be assessed by a specialist palliative care team and neet specific admission criteria.
+Patients who are placed on a care plan for the dying person do not automatically qualify for the palliative care type.
+Patients must be assessed by a specialist palliative care team and meet specific admission criteria.

-110.1 Palliative care admission criteria
+7.10.1 Palliative care admission criteria